General Camp Resolute Information

 visitors will receive a "visitor badge" that must be worn while in camp.

-We invite you to join us at 6:30 p.m. on Friday for our chicken barbecue.
+We invite you to join us at 5:30 p.m. on Friday for our family Southern barbecue.
 You

 may purchase your tickets from the camp trading post on Sunday.
 All parents and